Executive Health: Our Doctors

 William Rice III, MD

 Dr. Rice grew up in Winston-Salem, graduating from Reynolds High School.
 After receiving his bachelor’s degree from the University of North Carolina at Chapel Hill, he worked for a year as a campus minister with Inter Varsity Christian Fellowship at N.C.
 State University.
 He then entered Bowman Gray School of Medicine (now known as Wake Forest School of Medicine), from which he received his medical degree in 1989.
 He did his residency in internal medicine from 1989 to 1992 at Wake Forest Baptist Medical Center and then joined the faculty.
-He is currently medical director for University Internal Medicine and Executive Health.
+He is currently medical director for University Internal Medicine.

 “I am thankful to have the opportunity to work at Wake Forest Baptist Health and in Executive Health.
 It is a privilege to serve my patients as their primary care physician, and I enjoy the breadth of the diagnostic challenges in general internal medicine.
 I am passionate about promoting wellness by emphasizing healthy lifestyles.
 And I especially enjoy building relationships.”